 Things to remember while photographing during a Roatan dive vacation

 When photographing any underwater creature, it is always important to remember not to touch any animal you come into contact with.
 Touching your subject could be putting yourself or the creature in danger.
 While we should feel free to enjoy the beauty of the underwater world, we do not want to disturb the life down below.
 In addition, always approach your subject in a slow and careful way.

 If you’re shooting underwater macro for the first, remember that it takes time to get the photos you’re looking for.
 As you gain more experience, you’ll feel confident trying new techniques that will lead to the perfect photos.
 After getting the hang of macro photography, the possibilities for incredible photos are endless.
 Remember, great things comes in small packages!
 So, be sure to slow down during your next dive to appreciate life’s little creatures.

-Contact Reef House Lodge for a customized Roatan dive experience that allows you to explore macro photography under the sea.
+Contact Reef House Lodge for a customized Roatan dive vacation experience that allows you to explore macro photography under the sea.
 Our dive guides are dedicated to ensuring you a once in a lifetime diving experience.
-Whether you’re an experienced macro photographer or just in the beginning phase, we will cater to you every step of the way during your Roatan vacation!
+Whether you’re an experienced macro photographer or just in the beginning phase, we will cater to your every step of the way during your stay at Roatan scuba diving resorts!
 Check out our packages that include affordable Roatan diving prices!